 |8||not needed (default)||not needed (default)|

-Note that the product ppn*pvmem must be no greater than 20GB for 24GB nodes, or no greater than 44GB for the 48GB nodes.
-Jobs that specify total memory sizes greater than these values may fail to start.
+Note: The product ppn*pvmem must be no greater than 20GB for 24GB nodes, or no greater than 44GB for the 48GB nodes.
+Jobs that specify total memory sizes greater than these values will be queued but will never run

 For example, to run a job that requires 8 MPI processes, each having access to 10GB of memory, would require 4 8-core nodes: